Swasth-Apps/swasth.co/src/pages/blog/cbt-for-depression.md

 But depression varies from simple sadness which is naturally occurs to long lasting triggers.
 But most commonly, depression persists for a long period of time.

+## **WHY AM I DEPRESSED?**

+Depression has never been a choice but it just comes by itself.
+It comes with a train of emotions and frequent mood swings that often requires counseling.
+It is believed  that depression symbolizes a combination of biology, environment, and personality, and the way we look at a situation or trigger tends to carve our emotional response.
+We are aware of the feelings and thoughts that reside in our subconscious, but once we are supposed to pay attention to them.

+* **Abuse.** Physical, sexual, or emotional abuse can make you more vulnerable to depression later in life.
+* **Age.** People who are elderly are at higher risk of depression.
+That can be made worse by other factors, such as living alone and having a lack of social support.
+* **Certain [medications](https://www.webmd.com/drugs/index-drugs.aspx).** Some drugs, such as [isotretinoin](https://www.webmd.com/drugs/2/drug-6662/isotretinoin+oral/details) (used to treat [acne](https://www.webmd.com/skin-problems-and-treatments/acne/default.htm)), the antiviral drug [interferon](https://www.webmd.com/drugs/2/drug-37/interferon+alfa-2b+injection/details)-alpha, and corticosteroids, can increase your risk of depression.
+* **Conflict.** Depression in someone who has the biological vulnerability to it may result from personal conflicts or disputes with family members or friends.
+* **Death or a loss.** Sadness or [grief](https://www.webmd.com/balance/normal-grieving-and-stages-of-grief) after the death or loss of a loved one, though natural, can increase the risk of depression.
+* **Gender.** Women are about twice as likely as men to become depressed.
+No one's sure why.
+The hormonal changes that women go through at different times of their lives may play a role

 <!--EndFragment-->